lordkevinmo/online_exercises/FEATURES.md

 	- [x] Fix `store.completion is not a function` issue.
 Using [fixed-draft-js-mathjax-plugin] (https://github.com/axel0070/fixed-draft-js-mathjax-plugin)
 	- [ ] Fix readOnly ignored by draft-js-mathjax plugin
 	- [x] Own implementation or search/replace in ContentState
-	- [ ] Implement autocompletion in draft-js-mathjax-plugin for inputs.
+	- [ ] Implement auto-completion in draft-js-mathjax-plugin for inputs.

 - [ ] ~~The instructions are generated on the server side~~ The **inputs** and the **ContentState** are given to the client and **he** will generate the final text.